A2U8C/DS164_A2M/README.md

 - The contact details of 3 officers closest to the vicinity of the user are displayed on the screen.
 - Network Provider and GPS Provider is used in tracking the location of the officers.

+## 7.User-friendly:

+### 7.1.
+Multi-Lingual:
+To make this application understandable to lay users we have provided multilingual support.
+So it would be easy for officers to handle this app.
+He can choose the language in which he is comfortable.

+### 7.2.
+Speech Recognition:
+To make an application user friendly we have added text to speech feature which will enable an offcier to voice command an application.

+**All the above Functionalities are available on the WebApp too.**